antofuller/SatViT/README.md

 # SatViT (Satellite Vision Transformer)
 Project directory for self-supervised training of multispectral optical and SAR vision transformers!

-<b>SatViT-V2 performs much better than SatViT-V1 and will be uploaded within 1 week!</b>
+Edit from September 29th, 2022: <b>SatViT-V2 performs much better than SatViT-V1 and will be uploaded within 1 week!</b>

 # Pre-trained model weights